AngeloGalav/MachineLearningNotes/Notes/2022-10-26 - Classification II.md

 So, our model must have like a slider that we must use to tune the behavior of the fitting.
 In decision tree, we can tune the depth of the tree for example.

 For example, let's consider the case in which both nodes in a decision tree have the same information gain.
-The fitting process needs to make a choice between the 2 variables, and Scikit learn chooses randomly.
+The fitting process needs to make a choice between the 2 variables, and _Scikit learn chooses randomly_.

 This can be seen when using the code:
 ```python